Actuarial-Control-Cycle-T1-2026/group-page-showcase-galaxy-gi-team/README.md

 The distribution of simulated equipment failure losses displays a clear right-skewed shape, which is typical of insurance claims data.
 A gamma distribution was used to model severity, capturing the strictly positive and heavy-tailed nature of equipment failure costs.
 Most observations are concentrated at lower loss levels, with a long right tail reflecting infrequent but severe events.
 This behaviour is consistent with operational risk in high-stress mining environments, where extreme equipment breakdowns can lead to disproportionately large losses relative to the average claim.

+Example for Workers Compensation

+The workers compensation claim distribution is heavily right-skewed, with most claims concentrated at lower values and a long tail of severe incidents.
+The log-transformed distribution reveals a bimodal structure, with a primary mode reflecting typical operational injuries and a secondary mode tied to larger claims from severe accidents or high-salary workers.
+A Gamma GLM was used to model severity, capturing the strictly positive and right-skewed nature of the data, with per-claim caps applied in the product design to manage tail exposure.

 ## Modelling Approach and Methodology

 We developed our modelling framework by first preparing historical claims data across all four hazard areas, ensuring consistency in both frequency and severity datasets.
 Using this cleaned data, we constructed Generalised Linear Models (GLMs) to capture the underlying relationships between risk drivers and claim outcomes.